SE-E1-2023/PersonalHealthCoach/PersonalHealthCoach.AI/README.md

 Recieves a JSON with:
 The user's data - will generate a response which best fits the data given, if none are given then a general response will generated
-"Categories" - optional, used to select only wellness tips that pertain to a subset of the specified categories "Multipliers" - optional, assiged multipliers for each category (specific configuration for each user), updated multipliers will be returned
+"Categories" - optional, used to select only wellness tips that pertain to a subset of the specified categories

-Returns a JSON with the fields "Categories", the updated "Multipliers", and "Action", which contains "Title" and "Description".
+Returns a JSON with the fields "Categories" and "Action", which contains "Title" and "Description".

 ```
 Example Input:
 {
-  "Diseases": ['Osteoporosis'],
+  "Diseases": ['Osteoporosis']
-  'Multipliers': {'Emotional': 1, 'Environmental': 1, 'Mental': 1, 'Physical': 1, 'Social': 1, 'Spiritual': 1}
 }
 Example Output:
 {